Mikaela Ingberg

 Mikaela Johanna Emilia Ingberg (born 29 July 1974 in Vaasa) is a female javelin thrower from Finland.
 Her personal best throw is 64.03 metres, achieved in September 2000 in Berlin.
 She was nicknamed "Mikke" during her career.

 Her achievements include bronze medals at the 1995 World Championships, 1998 and 2002 European Championships.

+In the annual match against Sweden in Helsinki’s Olympic Stadium in 2008, Mikaela Ingberg, then Finland’s team captain, won the Javelin Throw with her last throw of 59.51 meters.
 She has been coached by Tapio Korjus.

+Her javelin throwing career ended in 2010 due to a sudden injury.
+After her sports career, Ingberg has worked as an expert for the Finnish Olympic Committee.